aptech/docs/docs/CR-plotSetXTicCount.rst

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer

-    :param num_tics: the number of major tics to place on the X-axis.
+    :param num_tics: the number of major ticks to place on the X-axis.
     :type num_tics: Scalar

 Examples